manabutameni/Imgur/README.md

     curl -L https://raw.github.com/manabutameni/Imgur/master/imgur.sh -o /usr/local/bin/imgur
     chmod +x /usr/local/bin/imgur

-NOTE: This assumes you have /usr/local/bin/ in your $PATH
+NOTE: This assumes you have /usr/local/bin/ in your $PATH.

-After you have installed the script with this method you can always update to the latest version of the script with the following command:

-    curl -L https://raw.github.com/manabutameni/Imgur/master/imgur.sh -o /usr/local/bin/imgur
+Most distributions do, but some do not.

 To use:
 In any directory type: `imgur imgur.com/a/XXXXX`

 #####KDE